 Confidentiality of submissions is maintained during the review process.
 All rejected submissions will be kept confidential in perpetuity.
 All submitted materials for accepted submissions will be kept confidential until the start of the conference or the release of conference abstracts in the ACM Digital Library, with the exception of title and author information which will be published on the website prior to the conference.
 Submissions should not contain sensitive, private, or proprietary information that cannot be disclosed at publication time.

-Up to twenty-five students in total will be chosen to participate in the competition at CHI 2021.
+Up to twenty-five submissions in total will be chosen to participate in the competition at CHI 2022.

 At the Conference